6529-Collections/nftdelegation/README.md

 15 | View Access
 16 | Manage Access
 17 | Mint To Address
+18 | Team
+19 | Artists
-18 to 949 | Reserved by NFTDelegation.com for future active (canonical) use cases
+20 to 949 | Reserved by NFTDelegation.com for future active (canonical) use cases

 ### Special Use Cases